mangalam-research/salve/README.rst

 asking for us to add the feature, and waiting until we have time for it.

-At the moment the library is able to know that a document is valid according to the schema it has.
 A full validation solution has the following components:

 * A tokenizer: responsible for recognizing XML tokens, tag names, tag delimiters, attribute names, attribute values, etc.